quirinpa/vim.css/README.md

 This is a css framework that uses some concepts I've learned from the VIM editor.

 I find that just like in VIM, once you understand it, it speeds up development and improves the result.

-If you don't mind using make (POSIX) in your project, you can change configuration.

-Otherwise you can just download a pre-configured vim.css.
+Assuming your development cycle fits well with it.
+You can even easily change configuration.

 # Example markup